AI Agents

 The provider-agnostic architecture of WordPress 7.0 is a form of strategic insurance.

 The AI provider landscape is in flux.
 OpenAI, Anthropic, and Google are all evolving their pricing, terms of service, and model capabilities.
-Meanwhile, EU AI Act compliance requirements mean that which provider you use — and where their data is processed — may carry regulatory weight for businesses operating in or selling to European markets.
+Meanwhile, EU AI Act compliance requirements mean that which provider you use may carry regulatory weight.

-WordPress 7.0's Connectors model means that if a provider changes terms unacceptably, or a superior or more compliant alternative emerges, switching becomes a managed configuration change rather than a re-engineering project.
-For businesses with regulatory obligations or data residency requirements, this flexibility is genuinely valuable.
+WordPress 7.0's Connectors model means that if a provider changes terms unacceptably, or a superior alternative emerges, switching becomes a managed configuration change rather than a re-engineering project.

 For businesses that rely on custom WordPress development, the new infrastructure significantly reduces the time and cost of building AI-powered features.